 Side effects will normally disappear after the first few weeks of use.
 If they don’t, or you’re having a severe reaction, it’s best to speak to your GP.

-In the main, Minoxidil is very safe.
+In general, Minoxidil is very safe as a hair loss treatment for lost or thinning hair.
 According to members of the International Society of Hair Restoration Surgery (ISHRS), Minoxidil was prescribed to patients 53% of the time and is the second most popular hair loss medication for hair transplant clinics.

 At Wimpole Clinic, we specialise in FUE (Follicular Unit Extraction) transplants and FUT (Follicular Unit Transplantations).